replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 Identifies the Helm Version used to render the chart.
 Acceptable values are `v2` or `v3`. `v2` is the default when no value is specified.

+## useHelmInstall

+Identifies whether this Helm chart will use the Replicated Helm installation (false) or native Helm installation (true).
+Default is false.
+Native Helm installations are only available for Helm v3 charts.

+## weight

+Determines the order to apply `useHelmInstall: true` charts in, with lower weights first.
+Accetable values are positive and negative integers, with a default value of 0.

 ## values